-d) Certification Card Expiration
+e) Certification Card Expiration

-- Conductors must notify their supervisor 90 days prior to the expiration of their certification card. - They are not permitted to work in the position of a Conductor or an Assistant Conductor after the card has expired. - Conductor may be subject to Federal fines and disciplinary action for working with an expired certification card.
+- Conductors must notify their supervisor 90 days prior to the expiration of their certification card. - They are not permitted to work in the position of a Conductor or an Assistant Conductor after the card has expired. - Conductor may be subject to Federal fines and disciplinary action for working with an expired certification card. - A Conductor or an Assistant Conductor that has not performed service for a period of 15 calendar days, or more, must present their valid certification to a supervisor prior to performing service.

-e) Re-certification Classes
+f) Re-certification Classes